varigence/docs/bimlflex/reference-documentation/ApplyLookupFilterDm.md

 # Apply Lookup Filter

-Should the SSIS Lookup check for existing rows in the Data Mart load apply a filter condition joining the source table to the destination table to optimize memory usage.
+Determines whether the SSIS Lookup checks for existing rows and applies a filter condition when joining the source table to the destination table.
+This applies to Data Mart processing and aims to optimize memory usage.

-Use if source and destination are co-located in the same database or if cross-database joins are possible
+Use if source and destination are co-located in the same database or if cross-database joins are possible.

 Notes:
 * This setting is part of the `Data Mart` settings category.